AndieWill510/tinydoor/Options/048-passing-is-not-healing.md

 ## Doorway

-A child looks less Autistic.
+A child looks less Autistic (or less ADHD).

 The chart says progress.